-The Best Thanksgiving Tools of 2019
+The Best Thanksgiving Tools of 2022

 Cookware Set

+The HexClad’s unique hybrid construction allows the pans to heat up quickly and evenly, while using only a minimal amount of cooking oil.
+This is a great choice if you’re looking to upgrade your cookware set just in time for the holidays.

+If you’re looking for a more budget-friendly option, we recommend the Cuisinart MCP-12N Stainless Steel 12-Piece Cookware Set(available at Amazon).
+It's regularly on sale for just above $200 and contains everything you’ll need for a holiday meal.
+These pans are easy to use and never get too hot to handle, which is useful when you’re busy in the kitchen.

-You don't need every knife in the block to prepare Thanksgiving dinner, but this set gives you everything you'll need at a great value—especially considering that it comes with eight really nice steak knives and a killer set of kitchen shears.
-The chef’s knife (the one you'll probably use most often) is lightweight and easy to wield while also being one of the sharper knives in our test group.
-The paring knife fits perfectly in our hands for off-the-cutting-board activities like peeling apples, and the serrated bread knife made quick work at slicing crusty baguettes.
+You don't need every knife in the block to prepare Thanksgiving dinner, but this set gives you everything you'll need, including a set of kitchen shears.
+The chef’s knife (the one you'll probably use most often) was not only super sharp, but it was also very maneuverable making it easy to slice up small herbs, too.
+The paring blade was perfectly lengthed for on- and off-the-cutting board tasks, like peeling apples, and the serrated bread knife made quick work at slicing crusty baguettes.

 Nordic Ware Natural Aluminum Commercial Baker's Half Sheet

 Planning on making cookies for Thanksgiving?
 Roasted vegetables?
 Tossing out your roasting pan in lieu of a spatchcocked turkey?
 You'll need a good baking sheet, and there’s a reason this American-made baking sheet tops charts around the internet.

-It’s lightweight, large enough to fit more than a dozen cookies, and distributes heat like a dream.
-Measuring 12 by 17 inches, we feel confident you could cook enough vegetables for a small crowd.
+This Nordic Ware Half Sheet is lightweight, large enough to fit more than a dozen cookies, and distributes heat like a dream.
+Measuring 12-by-17-inches, it's large enough to cook enough vegetables for a small crowd.

 Like all baking sheets, the biggest concern is always cleaning.
-We'd recommend using parchment paper or a Silpat mat under my cookies to ensure that nothing sticks.
+We'd recommend using parchment paper or a Silpat mat under cookies to ensure that nothing sticks.
 For meats and vegetables, you could also line the sheet with aluminum foil.

 Checkered Chef Half-Sheet Stainless Steel Cooling Rack

 Wire racks aren’t just for cooling your cookies and cakes: Use one to line a baking sheet and you'll create the perfect convection cooking space.
 You see, the air will be able to circulate underneath your food, creating the crispiest bacon or Brussels sprouts on the block.
 You can also use it to cook a spatchcocked turkey.
-How could you say no to a method that creates perfectly crispy skin on 100 percent of your turkey?
-I can't!
+How could you say no to a method that creates perfectly crispy skin on 100% of your turkey?

-I'm not sure you can call it Thanksgiving if you don't finish the meal with pie!
+I'm not sure you can call it Thanksgiving if you don't finish the meal with pie.
 Whip up your favorite apple pie, pumpkin bread, or other treat with these essential dessert-making tools.

 Ceramic Pie Dish